 Otojit Kshetrimayum, Assistant Professor in Sociology at Sikkim University, in collaboration with Ningombam Victoria Chanu, writes an in-depth analysis of the nature of the diffusion of Korean popular culture through Korean satellite channels, music and movies in neighbouring Manipur state:

 The introduction of cable television network has played a significant role in the dissemination of culture to other societies. [..]
-The Korean satellite channel Arirang is the harbinger of Korean wave in Manipur.
+The Korean satellite channel Arirang is the harbinger of the Korean wave in Manipur.
 Its popularity began largely due to the ban on Hindi satellite channels, which used to be the favourite channels of the Manipuris.
 They started to look for an alternative channel, which could give them wholesome entertainment.

 Otojit writes about the Hindi channel ban: